Fever-Temperature | Commonly Confused Words

 etymology

-• Temperature is a general term used to describe how hot or cold something is, including the weather or an object.
+• Temperature is a general term that signifies how hot or cold something is.

-• Fever specifically refers to a temporary increase in body temperature, often due to an illness.
+• Fever specifically refers to a rise in body temperature as a response to illness or infection.

 © 2025 Lithium Lab Pte Ltd